-This classic breakfast always reminds me of my husband and mother-in-law who love to order a plate of "Eggs a la Mexicana" from one of their favorite restaurants in Colorado Springs.
-It also makes me think of my dad who would often make this simple and delicious recipe when I was growing up.
+This classic dish always reminds me of my husband and mother-in-law, who never miss the chance to order "eggs a la Mexicana" at their favorite restaurant in Colorado Springs.
+It also brings back memories of my dad standing in our kitchen, effortlessly whipping up this comforting recipe during my childhood.

 Jump to: